 - Financial support is often unavailable, especially during the summer, and CPT internships can pay normal wages.

-The use of CPT is subject to two departmental rules:
+The use of CPT is subject to the following departmental rules:

-- The experience needs to be one that advances the student's training in the field in which the student is pursuing a degree.
+- The experience must advance the student's training in the field in which the student is pursuing a degree.

 - CPT is not to delay academic progress.

-A student becomes eligible for CPT after two semesters of computer science graduate coursework.
-To be eligible for CPT, the student must be in good academic standing.
-Other government or university-mandated eligibility must be followed and understanding/adherence to rule sets outside of the department is the responsibility of the student.
+A student becomes eligible for CPT after two semesters of graduate program coursework.
+The student must be in good academic standing to be eligible for CPT.
+Other government or university-mandated eligibility must be followed, and understanding/adherence to rule sets outside of the department is the student's responsibility.
 Students who have completed one semester of academic-year CPT (fall or spring) are ineligible for a second academic-year semester of CPT.
 They may still undertake summer CPT up to the government/university limit.